 In the third row, you’ll find the average age difference between siblings, and the siblings in your family with the largest and smallest age differences.

-On the Divorce page, you’ll find out how many divorces have taken place in your family, which of your relatives divorced the most, and who had the longest marriage ending in divorce.
+On the Divorces page, you’ll find out how many divorces have taken place in your family, which of your relatives divorced the most, and who had the longest marriage ending in divorce.

 In the second row, you’ll find the average ages of your relatives when they divorced, and the oldest and youngest family members to get divorced.